jakubzapletal/bank-statements/README.md

 [![Latest Unstable Version](https://poser.pugx.org/jakubzapletal/bank-statements/v/unstable.png)](https://packagist.org/packages/jakubzapletal/bank-statements)
 [![License](https://poser.pugx.org/jakubzapletal/bank-statements/license.png)](https://packagist.org/packages/jakubzapletal/bank-statements)

 This is a PHP library to parse bank account statements.
-The purpose of the library is to standardize outputs from bank statements and then easy to process in your application.
-The result of the parsing is an instance of:
+The purpose of this library is to make bank statements processing easy in your application in more standardadized way.
+The parser result is an instance of:
-`JakubZapletal\Component\BankStatement\Statement\StatementInterface` containing detail informations about a statement and an array of transactions instanced of `JakubZapletal\Component\BankStatement\Statement\Transaction\TransactionInterface`.
+`JakubZapletal\Component\BankStatement\Statement\StatementInterface` containing detail informations about a statement and an array of `JakubZapletal\Component\BankStatement\Statement\Transaction\TransactionInterface` with further information about transactions.

 ### Supported formats/bank list